Cantemo logging

 Example logging configurations

-Example logging.conf file is provided in the portal directory, /opt/cantemo/portal/configs/logging.conf.sample
+Example logging.conf file is provided in the at /opt/cantemo/portal/configs/logging.conf.sample

 Rsyslog